Alicia Jane Turner

 Their practice focuses on the raw, visceral affectivity of sound in interdisciplinary performance, specialising in live scoring contemporary and experimental theatre productions.
 They create and collaborate on provocative, political and fiercely vulnerable projects through an intersectional feminist, queer lens.
 Both guttural and ethereal, their compositions fuse the textures of noise and ambient music through classical instrumentation and electronics to create intricately layered, multi-sensory pieces.
 In their research they interrogate the relationship between sound, affect and gender, and how sound and lighting design works to generate atmospheres in sensorial encounters with contemporary theatre.

-Alicia is a PhD candidate researching sound design, lighting design and gender in contemporary theatre and performance at Queen Mary University of London.
+AJ is a PhD candidate researching sound design, lighting design and gender in contemporary theatre and performance at Queen Mary University of London.
 They are an Associate Artist of Traumascapes, a survivor-led organisation dedicated to changing the ecosystem of trauma and creating new horizons for survivors through art and science.

 Photos courtesy of thelastdinosaur performing with NYX